 They are intelligent and resourceful, and if allowed to free-range, they can find as much food as they can by themselves.
 They are also fairly good flyers, and will roost on trees or branches in your coop.

 Leghorns that haven’t been handled regularly can be flighty and hide their eggs.
-If you come across a nest and aren’t sure if the eggs are fresh, try the egg float test.
+If you come across a nest and aren’t sure if they’re fresh, try the egg float test.

-Champion egg layer status: The Leghorn is a favorite because of their egg laying capabilities of up to 320 eggs a year.
-They have been specifically bred to lay eggs and not to brood, so it is rare for hens to go broody.
+Champion egg layer status: The Leghorn is a favorite because of their superior laying capabilities of up to 320 eggs a year.
+They have been specifically bred to lay a lot and not to brood, so it is rare for hens to go broody.

-Maran are known as chocolate egg layers because this chicken breed lays eggs with a deep chocolate brown color.
-These eggs are a must if you value a wide variety of colored eggs!
+Maran are known as chocolate egg layers because this chicken breed lays butt nuggets with a deep chocolate brown color.
+They’re a must if you value a wide variety of colored eggs!

 Originating in the town of Marans, in France, their eggs are said to be the best in the world, and the breed itself is raised mainly for its egg color and beautiful appearance.